2. Collection of Oral Fluid

 - Paperback ISBN:

-Center for Forensic Sciences, RTI International, Research Triangle Park, NC, USA Dr. Robert White Sr. is currently a Senior Forensic Scientist at RTI International.
+Dr. Robert M. White, Sr., is a Senior Forensic Scientist at the Center for Forensic Sciences, RTI International, Research Triangle Park, NC, USA.
 He has extensive experience in risk assessment, legal consulting, and federal inspections.
 Dr. White also has experience with conducting law enforcement, clinical drug, and anonymous waiver (U.S. Drug Enforcement Agency [DEA]) testing.

 Center for Forensic Sciences, RTI International, Research Triangle Park, NC, USA